rinigupta11/Generative_AI_For_Illustrations/README.md

 What if you could view illustrations of any novel you chose?
 I know I love to see visual representations of stories because they help me dive right into the plot.
 Many books, particularly novels, do not have embedded illustrations.
 Illustrations are a useful way of understanding the setting and characters of a book.
 Illustrations help us to imagine the world the novel creates in an effective and immersive way.
 Using natural language processing and generative neural networks, I aim to take the text of a couple books and generate illustrations using Stable Diffusion.
 The books I chose to showcase for this project are Harry Potter and the Sorceror's Stone and the Great Gatsby.

+From this project, I hope to understand how to best extract meaning from a large body of text that is relevant for illustration.
+An analysis would be necessary here to determine which parts of speech and other context clues could be important for words to illustrate.
+Stringing these words together in a meaningful way will also prove to be a challenge.
+The generative modeling is not the main scope of my project and will simply demonstrate the relative success or failure of my NLP methodology in a visual way.

 ![image](https://user-images.githubusercontent.com/76021844/219227363-710759a9-3d0e-43ad-9ec6-c74375b19ff9.png)

 Research Questions: